Electa-Git/Z-tool/Examples/README.md

 ![add_library](../Doc/add_library.png)

 Next, copy the scan blocks from the library and paste them at the desired analysis buses of your system.
 It is necessary to give them a name so the results can be related to actual system components.
-In addition, the base frequency and steady-state voltage amplitude can be specified, altought it is not needed.
+In addition, the base frequency and steady-state voltage amplitude can be specified, although it is not needed.

 ![block_location](../Doc/P2P_blocks.png)